 New definitions encompass the full scope of fraud and corruption to provide more holistic approaches to combatting it.
-The idea of updating these definitions is that if we were to only focus on a breach of the criminal law that we would miss an opportunity to stamp out other behaviours that are harmful to organisations.
+The idea of updating these definitions is that if we were to only focus on a breach of the criminal law, we would miss an opportunity to stamp out other harmful behaviours to organisations.

 3. Distinguish and harmonise AS8001 with ISO 37001-2019 Anti-Bribery Management Systems.

-The International Standard ISO 37001 became an Australian Standard in 2019, so it does apply in Australia.
+The International Standard ISO 37001 became an Australian Standard in 2019.
 While the concept of bribery is not that far from that of corruption, the concept of corruption is far broader than bribery, and AS8001:2021 addresses this distinction.

 4. There is a requirement for organisations to now plan in preventing, detecting and responding to external attack - particularly a ‘cyber-born’ attacks.

-This recognises organisational reliance on technology and the associated risks being more prevalent now than in 2008.
+This recognises organisational reliance on technology, increased connectivity and the associated risks being more prevalent now than in 2008.